gummyworm/monster/docs/linker.md

 \* see details below for when this field is included

-`info` is a bitfield with the following values:
+`info` is a bitfield with the following format:

 | field      | bit(s) | description
 |------------|--------|---------------------------------------------------------------------